Left Party (Sweden)

-The party has never been part of a government at the national level, though it has lent parliamentary support to the Swedish Social Democratic Party-led government in the Riksdag.
-From 1998 to 2006, the Left Party was in a confidence-and-supply arrangement with the ruling Social Democrats and the Green Party.
-Since 2014, it has supported the minority government of Social Democrats and Greens in the Riksdag, as well as in many of Sweden's counties and municipalities.
+The party has never been part of a government at the national level; however, it has lent parliamentary support to governments led in the Riksdag by the Swedish Social Democratic Party.
+From 1998 to 2006, the Left Party was in a confidence and supply arrangement with the ruling Social Democrats and the Green Party.
+Between 2014 and 2018, it supported the minority government of Social Democrats and Greens in the Riksdag, extending this cooperation to many of Sweden's counties and municipalities; and from 2018 to 2021, until the outset of the 2021 Swedish government crisis, it offered passive support to the Löfven II cabinet formed under the January Agreement, though disagreeing with some of the policies mandated by the Agreement.